weaverwhale/docs/src/pages/oncall/sop.md

     1. View **Runtime Logs** and do the same
         1. Top left of APM has links to GCP runtime logs
         1. The dashboard will show an error graph for the given time period
+1. Look in Slack
-1. Look in the `#datadog-alerts` channel for similar issues
+    1. Search the `#datadog-alerts` channel for similar issues
-    1. Searching for the error or endpoint *should* yield some results
+        1. Searching for the error or endpoint *should* yield some results from the past
         1. You may be able to glean a solution (if they exist, and the fix was documented)
+    1. Search the `#cloud-alerts` channel for correlated errors
+        1. Could correlate to a datadog alert through pubsub/endpoint call in another service
+        1. Could be the root cause of a datadog alert
 1. Look at the latest github commits
     1. See if some change aligns with the alert timeframe
     1. Look for anomalies or correlations from datadog